 Encourage your current customers to leave online reviews.
 When those reviews show up, good or bad, make sure that you are responding to them quickly and appropriately.
-Managed Services for Google can help you do this seamlessly.
+Reputation.com offers a suite of tools that can help you do this seamlessly.

 4. Let customers message you.